Blistered Shishito Peppers with Avocado Crema

 Shishitos, like Padrón peppers, are small, green, and thin walled.
 They take well to high heat, fast cooking, and showers of sea salt.
 They are not spicy.

-I have been using the broiler — my favorite tool! — to cook the peppers, because I find I can get a great char using a tiny amount of oil without smoking out my kitchen.
-You absolutely can use your charring tool of choice here: skillet, grill, etc.
+- Broil: My preferred tool for blistering Shishitos is the broiler, because I find I can get a great char using a tiny amount of oil without smoking out my kitchen.

 Here’s the blistered shishito play-by-play: Combine an avocado, a few tablespoons of yogurt, and fresh lime juice in a food processor.
 Season with salt and Aleppo pepper (if you have it).